asdfjkl/yahb/README.md

                               chosen, still write everything additionally
                               to console output.

-  /verbose                 :: show verbose output, i.e. also show all skipped
-                              files and directories (i.e. due to lacking permissions).
-On default, only copied files
-                              are listed resp. included in logs.
+  /verbose                 :: by default, only the progress and errors
+                              are output to the console/log.
+In verbose mode, all created files and directories
+                              are listed - not that for large copy operations, this frequent output to console
+                              will slow down the overal operation

   /vss                     :: If a file is currently in use, and cannot be
                               accessed, try to still copy that file by using